 Advantages and benefits of Organic Farming

-So, without further ado, we are bringing you the biggest advantages of organic farming.
+Without further ado, we bring you the biggest advantages of organic farming.

-- Known but sophisticated methods – Farmers have been using seaweed for centuries to supply their crops with 60 nutrients, natural growth hormones and increase resistance to stress changes in the plant.
-Farmers had to remove the seaweed from the ocean, compost it and put it in the ground, which is a very complicated process.
+Farmers have been using seaweed for centuries to supply their crops with 60 nutrients, natural growth hormones, and increase resistance to stress changes in the plant.
+Farmers had to remove the seaweed from the ocean, compost it, and put it in the ground, which is a very complicated process.

 Today, seaweed has become readily available to those who want to improve their agricultural production.
 Seaweed can be applied to the soil or foliar.
 They improve germ health and increase root growth.
 Today, it is very difficult to deal with organic production alone, which is why many growers use organic products with conventional methods.

-- Great for conventional production as well – Conventional growers are often pleasantly surprised when they start applying hydrolyzed fish fertilizer, humic and fulvic acids, seaweed and other organic products and realize that their plants are healthier, with higher yields than usual.
+Conventional growers are often pleasantly surprised when they start applying hydrolyzed fish fertilizer, humic and fulvic acids, seaweed, and other organic products and realize that their plants are healthier, with higher yields than usual.

 Regardless of whether it is strictly organic or conventional production, there are significant shifts in the production of healthy crops and soil health when organic products are involved in fruit and vegetable production.